Stefan1612/Hackathon-Solo-Transak/README.md

 A portfolio app which allows the user to EITHER log in via Unstoppable DOMAIN or via metamask.
 Fetches all ERC20's instantly and visualizes their Historic data.

+Enabling the option to buy cryptocurrencies with One Click using Transak.

 ## Stack

 ### Blockchain Technologies